-“The Swag is committed to producing an entire 100% compostable product range by the end of 2021.
-The Swag is also releasing Swag Quick Chill, uniquely made from The Swag’s patented three-layer design, which absorbs moisture and allows airflow to keep your bottle of vino the perfect chill before leaving the house to wine and dine”
+“The Swag is committed to producing an entirely 100% compostable product range by the end of 2021.
+The Swag is also releasing Swag Quick Chill, uniquely made from The Swag’s patented three-layer design, which absorbs moisture and allows airflow to keep your bottle of vino the perfect chill before leaving the house to wine and dine.”

 -Peita Pini, Founder at The Swag